mindplay-dk/walkway/README.md

         }
     }

+Encapsulating routes in a Module also provides modularity - to delegate control from from one Module to another, call the delegate() method on the Route object:

+    $route['comments'] = function (Route $route) {
+        $route->delegate(new CommentModule());
+    };

-Encapsulating routes in a Module also has the advantage of being able to route from one Module to another - see the "test.php" script for an example of creating and routing to a nested Module.
+See the "test.php" script for an example of creating and routing to a nested Module.

 Note that there's a good reason why URL-creation is not part of this library - this is explained at the end of this document.